Hong Kong appeared to have the coronavirus under control, then it let its guard down - KEYT | KCOY

 Now, however, Hong Kong is providing a very different object lesson — what happens when you let your guard down too soon.
 The number of confirmed cases has almost doubled in the past week, with many imported from overseas, as Hong Kong residents who had left — either to work or study abroad, or to seek safety when the city seemed destined for a major outbreak earlier this year — return, bringing the virus back with them.

+On Monday, Hong Kong Chief Executive Carrie Lam announced that all non-residents would be barred from the territory as of Wednesday, the latest addition to a raft of new measures.

 This is a pattern playing out across parts of Asia — mainland China, Singapore, Taiwan — that were among the first to tackle the outbreak.
-All are now introducing new measures as a renewed wave of cases begins to crest.
+All are now introducing new restrictions as a sudden wave of renewed cases begins to crest.

 Compared to major cities in the West, like London or New York, residents in Hong Kong can sometimes feel as if they’re living in the future.
 Many of the measures enacted in the Asian metropolis back in February are now being rolled out in European and American cities.